The pamphlet my husband found at the dump

 About This Article

-My husband Nat Eddy found the pamphlet that inspired this article.
-Sitting in a box of old papers someone had dropped off at the Deep River dump, it was in mint condition.
+This article was inspired by a pamphlet found at the Deep River, Connecticut, dump by Chris Woodside’s husband, Nat Eddy.
 This article first appeared in New England Watershed magazine’s June-July 2006 issue.
 Russell Powell was the editor.
 The magazine won an Utne Reader Independent Press Award for best new publication in 2006.
 It stopped publishing at the end of 2007.